-Determine Seat Time
+Determine Seat Time or Enrollment

-Develop a process to ensure seat time is evaluated and, assuming a passing grade is earned, partial credits are calculated based on the district's partial credit calculation formula.
+If your district uses seat time/attendance to determine partial credits, develop a process to ensure seat time is evaluated and, assuming a passing grade is earned, partial credits are calculated based on the district's partial credit calculation formula.
 This process could require a counselor or registrar to count the days of attendance and calculate the partial credits owed by hand.
-The Network recommends utilizing your student information system to automatically count attendance and calculate partial credits owed.
+The Network recommends utilizing your student information system to automatically count attendance ▲ and calculate partial credits owed.
 This can be especially helpful if districts utilize a block class schedule as it cuts down on human error in calculation of seat time.